whiplade/phase-3-sql-queries/README.md

 ### `LIMIT`

 What if we want the oldest cat?
-If we want to select extremes from a database table &mdash; for example, the employee with the highest paycheck or the patient with the most recent appointment &mdash; we can use `ORDER BY` in conjunction with `LIMIT`.
+If we want to select extremes from a database table — for example, the employee with the highest paycheck or the patient with the most recent appointment — we can use `ORDER BY` in conjunction with `LIMIT`.

 `LIMIT` is used to determine the number of records you want to return from a dataset.
 For example: